NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 ``depth_to_image_transform`` is the transform from the depth to image coordinate systems of a given depth+image sensor.
 These must be set to the identity transform (example below) if not known or not applicable.
+(The goal of this tool is to solve for these transforms.)

 The value ``ref_to_sensor_timestamp_offset``, measured in seconds, is what should be added to the reference camera clock to get the time in current sensor's clock.
 Set to 0 if the clocks are synchronized.